-If you ask experienced drivers what the golden rule of safety is in trucking, you'll get a lot of specific answers - keep your speed down, keep your following distance, watch your mirrors, etc - and they're all correct and all very important.
+If you ask experienced drivers what the golden rule of safety is in trucking, you'll get a lot of specific answers - keep your speed down, keep your following distance, watch your mirrors, etc. - and they're all correct and all very important.
 But they're also very specific, and none of them by themselves will lead to safety - you need all of them.
-So let's boil this topic down to it's simplest form - one single item that applies across the board to safety - one golden rule - don't hit anything.
+So let's boil this topic down to it's simplest form - one single item that applies across the board to safety.
+One golden rule: don't hit anything.

 Why would I bother making a point of something so simple and obvious as "don't hit anything"?
 Simple - because it isn't that simple or obvious to us all the time.
-All of us get too focused in on the wrong priorities sometimes - making all the money we can, getting to the customer on time no matter what, finding a place to pull over ASAP because we're starving or have to use the restroom, getting out of the rush hour traffic we've been stuck in for 2 hours ( its really rush hours traffic ), etc.
+All of us get too focused in on the wrong priorities sometimes - making all the money we can, getting to the customer on time no matter what, finding a place to pull over ASAP because we're starving or have to use the restroom, getting out of the rush hour traffic we've been stuck in for two hours ( it's really rush hours traffic ), etc.

 Sometimes we're just totally distracted by other things that are important in our lives - fights with our loved ones, a family or friend who is sick, we're late for our home time and we're dying to get home, we're behind on our bills and we have to figure out our finances, etc, etc.

-It's not that some of us don't care about safety - we all do of course.
+It's not that some of us don't care about safety - we all do, of course.
 But at times it's hard to keep safety front and center in our minds when so much is going on in our lives.
-I don't think most accidents are caused by people who tend to be reckless - I think they're caused by people who got distracted from their number one priority - safety - and made driving decisions based on the wrong priorities.
+I don't think most accidents are caused by people who tend to be reckless.
+I think they're caused by people who got distracted from their number one priority - safety - and made driving decisions based on the wrong priorities.

 That's why being consistently safe over the years is so incredibly difficult - it takes a lot of mental discipline not to lose focus on safety when life around us is so hectic so much of the time.
-You've gotta keep your focus, and keep your priorities in line.
+You've gotta keep your focus and keep your priorities in line.
 That is far easier said than done.

 Warren Buffet, one of the world's richest men and greatest money managers ever known, always had one golden rule - make all of your money decisions pay off for the long term.
 In other words, don't make money decisions that will help you now, but may hurt you later.
 If you focus on the long term gains consistently over time, you will build wealth.
 If you sacrifice the long-term gains to achieve short term gains, you'll go broke a little ways down the line.